spendyaala/aws-redis-feast-featurestore/README.md

 region_name           = us-west-2
 ```

+## Amazon Redshift as your Offline Feature Store
-4. Now we will setup Offline Feature Store.
+1. Now we will setup Offline Feature Store.
 We will use Amazon Redshift as our offline feature store.
 We will also use S3 as an object store for housing raw data.

-5. Let us start with Terraform.
+2. Let us start with Terraform.
 We will deploy Redshift, an S3 bucket containing zipcode and credit history parquet files, using Terraform.
 We will also setup required IAM roles and policies for Redshift to access S3, and create a Redshift table that can query the parquet files.

 ```
 cd setup\terraform